-Talent Grants one-year Master's programme Theology & Religious Studies
+Talent Grant 1-year MA programme in Theology and Religious Studies

 |Purposes:||Master (MSc/MA/LL.M.), Master programme|

 |Programmes:||Religion, Conflict and Globalization MA, Religion and Pluralism MA, Religion and Cultural Heritage MA, Religion, Health and Wellbeing MA|